First-tier Tribunal for Scotland: Future planned jurisdiction

 As of 2023, is planned that the Health and Education chamber will inherit the jurisdictions of the NHS National Appeal Panel for Entry to the Pharmaceutical Lists and the NHS Tribunal for Scotland in the future.

 Relation with the UK-wide First-tier Tribunal

 The UK-wide First-tier Tribunal exercises many similar functions to the First-tier Tribunal for Scotland, although the two are entirely separate.

 Decisions made by UK Government bodies are only by heard by the UK-wide FTT, for instance benefits awarded by the Department for Work and Pensions, whilst decisions made by Scottish Government bodies are only heard by the FtTfS.

 Appeal

-Decisions of the various chambers of the First-tier Tribunal for Scotland may be made to the Upper Tribunal for Scotland.
-An appeal may only be made to the with the permission of the FtTfS or the UTfS.
+Decisions of the various chambers of the First-tier Tribunal for Scotland may be appealed to the Upper Tribunal for Scotland.
+An appeal may only be made with the permission of the FtTfS or the UTfS.